elikamm/eliaskamm.com/README.md

 # eliaskamm.com
-my current website and homepage
+This is my current website at [eliaskamm.com](https://eliaskamm.com/).